Teanau Tuiono: Second term, 2023-present

 During the 2023 New Zealand general election, Tuiono was re-elected to Parliament on the Greens' party list.

 In late November 2023, Tuiono assumed the Green Party's Pacific Region, education, workplace relations and safety, space, national security and intelligence, and overseas development assistance spokesperson portfolios.

 On 7 December 2023, Tuiono was appointed as the third assistant speaker, the first Green Party MP to become a member on the speaker team and the second MP, after Peter Hilt in 1996, from a party other than National or Labour to become an assistant speaker.

 On 10 April 2024, Tuiono's member's bill "Citizenship (Western Samoa) (Restoration) Amendment Bill" passed its first reading with the support of the opposition Green, Labour, Te Pāti Māori and the government coalition parties ACT and New Zealand First.
 The bill proposes restoring citizenship eligibility to a group of older Samoans born between 1924 and 1949 when Samoa was still a New Zealand mandate territory.
 The bill passed its second reading on 25 October, with the National party changing their position to support it after over 24,000 submissions were made during the select committee process.
 On 20 November, the bill passed its third reading with unanimous support.

+In early February 2026, Tuiono lodged a member's bill called the Tohorā Oranga Bill, which seeks to grant legal personhood to whales.

+On 18 February 2026, New Zealand First leader Winston Peters twice criticised Tuiono for referring to New Zealand by its Māori name "Aotearoa" while asking about New Zealand's climate aid in the Pacific during parliamentary question time.
+Peters questioned why someone "who comes from Rarotonga" had decided to change New Zealand's name.
+In response, Labour leader Chris Hipkins accused Peters of racism against Tuiono, while House Speaker Gerry Brownlee said Peters' question was unacceptable in the House.